Five ways to winter wellness

 Keep protecting yourself and others from flu

-Flu is unpredictable.
-You can prevent the spread of the virus by covering your mouth and nose when you cough or sneeze, and you can wash your hands frequently or use hand gels to reduce the risk of picking up the virus.
+Acute respiratory infections including flu are unpredictable.
+You can prevent the spread of these viruses by covering your mouth and nose when you cough or sneeze, and you can wash your hands frequently or use hand gels to reduce the risk of picking up the viruses.

 Staying well in winter